Tender Writing, Bid Writing, Proposal Writing, RFT, RFP – So Many Names!

 Commonly, the tender will ask a number of questions in order for the company to evaluate the proposals and select the supplier that suits them best.

 This could be as simple as a list of questions, or could have a very complicated requirements.
-Government tenders quite often provide forms which need to be completed as part of the overall proposal.
+Government tender writing quite often provide forms which need to be completed as part of the overall proposal.

 Why do Organisations Need Help with Tender Writing?

 Typically because of the work involved.
-To respond to a tender you will need to provide
+To respond to a tender you or a professional tender writer will need to provide

 - A professional response template